AkshayKumar2211/javascript/README.md

 # javascript
-The learning journet of javascript.
+The learning journey of javascript.